 Catholics are encouraged to make confession frequently, and at least once a year, preferable during Lent.
 It also is required for those preparing for the Sacraments of First Holy Communion and Confirmation.

-Our priests are available for reconciliation at 3 p.m.
-Saturdays or you may call the parish office for an appointment.
+Our priests are available for reconciliation from 2:30 p.m. to 3:30 p.m. on Saturdays or you may call the parish office for an appointment.